xpire/mdcollab/README.md

 I've used both ways, and currently it is using the first way.

+Currently, this is running from its default port of `3000`.

 ## Backend: mongo flask

 - The mongo database is currently deployed through the `docker-compose` file.
 - A flask application serves the API, and communicates locally with the mongo DB instance.
 - This stores the state of the main Board page, so that views are synced between users of the application.

+Currently, the flask server is running from port `4433`.

 ### Folder structure